ShawnKripner7/CST-239/README.md

 - Retrieve inventory using the R command
 - Update and replenish inventory using the U command
 - Send and receive inventory data using JSON
+- JUnit unit testing
+- Unit tests for SalableProduct
+- Unit tests for Weapon, Armor, and Health
+- Unit tests for InventoryManager